 in 2017, HUGS Project successfully launched Path Finder Trip that offers adventurous, divers and sea lovers a chance to explore Banggi and Balambangan island.
 Before that, the Bonggi Tribe documentations trip was done to ensure their heritage and cultures is well documented.
 All these projects developed by Laili Basir focus on the welfare of the locals and giving them the chance to develop their eco-tourism industry in both Banggi and Balambangan islands.
 The revenues from the tours will be channeled to the locals’ welfare.
 So, If you love rough adventures with a cause, Banggi is the perfect spot for you!

 Flights to Kota Kinabalu is offered daily from Kuala Lumpur International Airport by Air Asia and Malaysia Airlines.
 Meanwhile, direct flight to Kudat only offered by Malaysia Airlines.
 From Kudat town, ferries are available to reach Karakit jetty on Banggi island.
 Ferry schedule varies depends on ferry companies such as Kudat Ferries Service Sdn Bhd.

 One of the homestay available here is Tammoyo Place in Kg Nusa Nusa and over the sea Sri Maliangin Homestay near Karakit.
 However, to ease the journey and have a magnificent time in Banggi, do join Tun Mustapha Marine Park exploration tours organized by Hugs Project!
 Contact details as below:

 There you go, the first hidden gems of Malaysia.
 Kokonutlist will publish all destination under the 3C project in collaboration with Laili Basir.
 Stay tuned and do like our Facebook Page!
-Check out the links below for the full list!
+Check out the link below for next destination on this list!